Cluster Deployment

 Cluster Management

-.
+The leader nodes store the cluster information in the mounted STORAGE_PATH_ROOT.
 If a leader node is restarted with existing cluster information, it will try to re-register itself with the cluster.
-If the current cluster does not match the stored cluster information, the leader node will exit with an error.

 After a compute node is restarted, it will try to register itself to the leader nodes again.
 It will also report the existing data state to the leader nodes, and the leader nodes will accordingly update the data state.